datasciencecampus/chrono_lens/README.md

 if the bottom row of image matches the row above (within threshold).
 If so, then the next row above is checked for a match and so on until rows no longer match or we run out of rows.
 If the number of matching rows is above a threshold, then the image is unlikely to generate useful data and hence is flagged as faulty.

+**Note** different image providers use different ways of showing that a camera is unavailable; our detection technique relies on few colours being used - i.e. a purely synthetic image.
+If a more natural image is used, our technique may not work.
+An alternative is to keep a "library" of failing images and look for similarity, which may work better with more natural images.

 ### Object Detection